CosminN139/SDTR_ProjectRTOS/readme.md

 - Second , well this is going to be first for sure .. starting to mess with queues , semaphors , notifications and so on
 - Third , i am totally sure that this point will be the one star , start to add some peripherals to the board , like an LCD , some RS232 communication.
 - Third star , will see what sensor i add to this thing..

+***
+Updates from last time i've wrote some code:
+  Yeah , pretty much dusty here
+- Added functionality for HD44870-compatible controller LCD stuff.
+Pretty hard to do this with RTOS, well..